 Both phases will include applications with mapping portions, hosted on MCA’s Grant Portal and on ArcGIS.
 For more information about application specifics, head to the “Application Portals and Processes” unit.
 To learn more about each of these phases and the expected outcomes, head to the “Overview of Pre-Qualification Evaluation” and the “Overview of the Project Application” units, respectively.

-At the close of the Subgrantee Selection process, MCA will have provisional selections of projects matched to provisional subgrantees that will be submitted to the National Telecommunications and Information Administration (NTIA) in Maine’s BEAD Final Proposal.
-That Final Proposal is due by June 12, 2025, and will require NTIA approval.
+In summer of this year, MCA will announce provisional selections of projects matched to provisional subgrantees.
+This will be followed by a public comment period, and then selections will go through several rounds of approval from Maine representatives and finally from the National Telecommunications and Information Administration (NTIA) through Maine’s BEAD Final Proposal.
 After gaining approval, subgrantees can move forward with the initial stages of contracting and building BEAD-funded networks.
 For more information about timing, head to the “Timelines & Milestones” unit.

 Resources & Helpful Links